3D and AR Basics: A Quickstart Guide for IT Teams

 3D optimization works on the principle that the faces of 3D shapes can be divided into 2D polygons such as triangles.
 Adjusting the number of polygons adjusts complexity, resolution, and file size.
 This enables files to be transformed into more manageable versions for online delivery and display purposes.

 It’s important to note that file size isn’t just an issue for adding 3D to places like eComm and B2B selling tools.
-Having light 3D files is also important for internal design reviews so that teams can easily share web-based 3D models with multiple stakeholders.
+Having light 3D files is also important for internal design reviews and training experiences so that teams can easily share web-based 3D models with multiple stakeholders and teams.

 3D File Types